Sample-efficient and Scalable Exploration in Continuous-Time RL: Reproducibility statement

 \section{Reproducibility statement}

-All algorithmic details of \combrl, including the problem formulation, regret analysis, and assumptions, are presented in the main text, with complete proofs provided in \cref{app:proofs}.
-The experimental setup, including environment details, model architectures, and hyperparameters, is described in \cref{sec:experiment_details}.
-The source code for the conducted experiments is publicly available on our project website: \url{https://go.klem.nz/combrl}, and on GitHub: \url{https://github.com/lasgroup/ombrl}.
+All algorithmic details of \combrl, including the problem formulation, regret analysis, and assumptions, are presented in the main text, with complete proofs provided in Appendix~\ref{app:proofs}.
+The experimental setup, including environment details, model architectures, and hyperparameters, is described in Appendix~\ref{sec:experiment_details}.
+The source code for the conducted experiments is available under \url{https://github.com/lasgroup/ombrl}.